poojanagrawal/METISSE/docs/source/using_custom_input_tracks.md

 ### EEP details for stripped/ naked helium stars

+Location of primary EEPs for stars that have lost their hydrogen-rich envelopes, also known as naked helium or stripped stars.
+Similar to primary EEPs of hydrogen stars, these are used to assign stellar phases to the interpolated tracks.

 | Parameter               | Description     |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------|
 | ZAMS_HE_EEP             | EEP/line number for Zero Age Main Sequence of Helium stars.                                                                                               |